 With streaming now providing a major share of corporate revenue for recorded music (IFPI, 2018), the introduction of Discover Weekly highlighted many of the changes that have taken place in music consumption over the last three decades (Nowak, 2014), including issues of copyright and corporate control, the centrality of computer technology companies and data-driven business models, and the growing number of ways available to people for listening to and engaging with music.

 In this article I want to explore how respondents to The Harkive Project (www.harkive.org) are enfolding streaming services and automated recommendation systems into their everyday music reception practices.
-I begin with an overview of how streaming services, data collection, and automated recommendation systems inter-relate, and how together they raise questions around how people engage in acts of music reception.
+I begin with an overview of how streaming services, data collection from numerous online channels, and automated recommendation systems inter-relate, and how together they raise questions around how people engage in acts of music reception.
 After providing an overview of The Harkive Project and the rationale behind the data collection and analytical methods employed within that, I then demonstrate some of the ways respondents to the project describe engaging with streaming services and recommendation systems.
 I show that although respondents engage in everyday use of streaming services and dynamic recommendations, this engagement tends to be spread across a variety of online channels used in combination, and that it is often recommendations from ‘traditional’ routes - such as media outlets (newspapers, radio stations) and users’ own social groups - that feature prominently in respondent descriptions.
 Indeed, what Nowak (2016) calls the affective element of discovery appears to be rooted in existing practices that are in the process of being transposed to recently emerged digital platforms, rather than - and sometimes in spite of - the rhetorical framing of those platforms as key sites for recommendation and discovery by the companies who operate them.

 Through a discussion of those findings, and based on an update of Michael Bull’s concept of ‘auditory nostalgia’ (2009), I suggest that examining how listeners are enfolding the new technologies of music reception into their everyday routines and routes to meaning-making may be a useful direction for future research.
 Based on a reflection on the methodological processes that facilitated my analysis, I suggest that a mode of working where scholars attempt to reflexively harness data-derived processes may be useful in producing that work.
 Ultimately I suggest that experimental and practice-led approaches could enable popular music scholars and listeners alike to develop better epistemic responses to the data-related technologies that have recently helped bring about such huge changes in the field.